srt32/go-ruby-redis-ring/README.md

 ```

 Expect to see `0.315` for the rendezvous baseline, `0.285` for the go-redis
-consistent hash override, and `1.0` for the Ruby-compatible port.
+consistent hash override when hash tags are present, and `1.0` for the
+Ruby-compatible port.
+The script also emits a second comparison file that
+disables hash tags entirely to answer whether the override can ever reach
+parity—it hits `1.0` once the keys skip braces.

 ### Running locally without Docker